 One last glance at my Almond Butter Pie…

-The classic peanut butter pie gets a makeover with almond butter and mascarpone cheese!
+This recipes gives the classic peanut butter pie gets a makeover with almond butter and mascarpone cheese!
 A must try this holiday season.

-- 1 1/4 cups cookie crumbs from biscotti cookies or gingersnaps
+- 1 1/4 cups cookie crumbs, from biscotti cookies or gingersnaps

 - 3 tablespoons unsalted butter, melted

 - 1 cup + 1 tablespoon heavy cream